COMMITTED TO COMMUNITIES IN NL

 Tshiashkueish Lower Churchill IBA Scholarship

 The Tshiashkueish Lower Churchill Impacts and Benefits Agreement (IBA) Scholarship program is funded by Hydro for the benefit of Labrador Innu under the terms of the Lower Churchill Innu IBA.
-Scholarship awards are administered by the Tshiashkueish Committee, a joint Hydro and Innu Nation committee.
-For the 2023-24 school year, scholarships will be awarded to Labrador Innu aged 18+ who are enrolled full-time in a college or university program.
-To learn more or submit an application for 2023, please click here.
+Scholarship awards are administered by the Tshiashkueish Committee, a joint Hydro and Innu Nation committee, and awarded to Labrador Innu aged 18+ who are enrolled full-time in a college or university program.
+Please note, the 2023 program is now closed.

 Whether it’s a big or small deed, helping with an immediate crisis or long-term community initiative, our employees are there to lend a hand however they can.
 See how our teams are making a difference in their communities here.